Laparoscopic Surgery in McKinney, TX

 Fibroids

-Fibroids are typically benign growths that develop on the lining of the uterus.
-Fibroids may exist either inside the uterus or on the outside wall, where they cause heavy menstruation and, most likely, pain or discomfort.
-Current estimations show that the majority of women—about 70% to 80%—will develop fibroids at some point during their lifetimes.
+Current estimations show that the majority of women – about 70% to 80% – will develop fibroids at some point during their lifetimes.
 However, the good news is that most will also not develop any of the negative symptoms and, as such, will not need to undergo laparoscopic surgery.

 Endometriosis

-This condition is a disease wherein your body's endometrium—the inner lining of the uterus—begins to also grow outside of the uterus.
+This condition is a disease where your body's endometrium – the inner lining of the uterus – begins to also grow outside of the uterus.
 This can cause intense abdominal and pelvic pain while also making it more difficult to become pregnant.
-Unfortunately, it can also be a recurrent problem, beginning around the time of an individual's first period and ending as menopause sets in.

 Ectopic Pregnancy

 An ectopic pregnancy, though very rare, occurs when a fertilized egg implants outside of the uterus.
-The vast majority of the time—about 90%—this occurs in a fallopian tube.
+About 95% of the time, this occurs in a fallopian tube.
 When this happens, life-threatening complications can occur.
 As the fertilized egg begins to grow, it will eventually cause the fallopian tube to rupture or burst, which leads to significant internal bleeding that can be fatal if left untreated.
-Thankfully, laparoscopic surgery in McKinney, TX, can be used to remove the egg before this occurs, as there will be clear warning signs of pelvic pain and vaginal bleeding before a burst occurs.

 What Are The Benefits Of Laparoscopic Surgery?